 I was asked to step down, I would not be able to sell in my department or the dept. my previous employee was managing.
 I was offered designer handbags or Salon shoes.
 I choose to go to Designer Handbags.
 This step down resulted in a pay loss of 70%.
 I went to a dept. making $10 per hour and 6.5% commission.

 It was clear after a week that this was not for me or where I wanted to be.
 I called a friend who managed my previous Dept. in the city I came from.
 There was an opening in the dept. and I gave notice and would be there in a week and a half.
 I would start at $16 per hour and would continue to work with my regular employees.

 There is a big trend at my old store.
-The new store manager is cleaning house and getting rid of managers that are over 40, been there to long and most likely making to much money.
-I was replaced by a 27 year old with management in bridge departments.
-Needless to say my old employee's are having a hard time with her management style.
+The new store manager is cleaning house and getting rid of managers that are over 40, been there too long and most likely making too much money.
+I was replaced by a 27-year-old with management in bridge departments.
+Needless to say my old employees are having a hard time with her management style.

 I thought there was an electronic glitch in the system, as there was no way a company like Nordstrom would be so unprofessional as to terminate me without reason or notification, let alone both.
 Especially given the fact that I was passionate about my job and had leading sales figures for the shifts that I did work.
 There was no reason for this at all.